-

 The Deans Of Soul combine soul, funk and old school R & B influences to create a modern Melbourne soul sound, with velvet smooth vocals, sweet harmonies, soaring heartbreak guitar, deep Motown bass grooves and hip-shaking rhythms.

-They released 3 singles and videos in 2022 and 2023, ‘A Common Theme,’ ‘I Don’t Want To Lose You' and ‘Come To Me Lover.’
-Their last album "Equal" was released on The Bad Apples Distribution in October 2019 and is available online.
 As a backing band The Deans have recently collaborated with Indigenous artists Lauren Sheree, Maylene Yinarr and Jungaji.
 Band members also played on the Archie Roach Foundation ‘Singing Our Futures’ program live recording, with Emma Donovan, Kee'ahn, Ridzy Ray, Kiwat Kennell, Madi Coleville Walker and Maylene Yinarr.
+You can also spot several members performing with the legendary Uncle Kutcha Edwards band.

 The Deans Of Soul are like a United Nations of Indigenous and Non Indigenous Australians unified in the one Soul groove: